EleazerO/EleazerO.github.io/intro_to_offsecurity.md

 Read up on the role descriptions, those are the main offensive roles

-This room  "explores offensive and defensive security concepts.
+This room  explores offensive and defensive security concepts.
 Offensive security involves simulating hacker actions to identify system vulnerabilities before real attacks occur, while defensive security focuses on protecting systems and detecting breaches.

-Gobuster is used for finding hidden website directories, showcasing CLI (Command Line Interface) and GUI (Graphical User Interface) differences.
-It provides practical steps, such as using Gobuster to scan a website for hidden directories and executing simulated transactions through a GUI interface.
+ Gobuster is used for finding hidden website directories/pages

+ CLI: A text-based interface for interacting with the operating system by typing commands.

+ GUI: A visual interface that allows interaction with the operating system using graphical elements such as icons, windows, and buttons.

 That's this room done.
 Doing a few  minutes or an hour a day will accumalte over time if you keep at it.
-All the best 🙌
+See you in the next room...